 These are the Environmental Impacts of Snowfall in the Desert.
 It may be positive and negative at the same time for the whole Desert Biome.

 Snowfall in the desert have never been common and usual on Earth.
-We always find it stunning to see Snowfall in the driest places of the Earth.
-But due to Extreme Impacts of Climate Change, we have seen many such instances that show Snowfall in the driest Deserts of the Earth.
+We always find it stunning to see coldest weather events in the driest places of the Earth.
+But due to Extreme Impacts of Climate Change, we have seen many such instances that show Snow in the dry Deserts of the Earth.
 The awe-inspiring sight of snow covering a desert has been recorded in several places worldwide.
 Each event captures global attention for its beauty and rarity, offering a glimpse of nature’s unpredictability.

 Snow in Sahara Desert, Algeria (2016, 2018, 2021):